juda/Iso-Recursive-Subtyping/readme.md

 Revisiting Iso-Recursive Subtyping (Artifact)
 -----

+## Update (2020-11-19)
+After getting accepted by OOPSLA, I thought out a new simpler proof for proving unfolding lemma and soundness.
+As the result, there is no need to define ```subderivation```.
+You can feel free for forgetting section 4.3 .
+The complete proof can be found at file ```subtyping2.v```.

 ## Abstract
 This bundle contains the Coq formulation associated with the paper "Revisiting Iso-Recursive Subtyping".
 This document explains how to run the Coq formulations.